When we first saw this bike, it was a bit of a basket case. You can read about that in the blog here.

 Took about four months to bring this bloke back to life.
 We had some work to do!

-I think I need to re-shoot these photos on a not-so-sunny day.
-The Brilliant White enamel looks fantastic, but the photos have not captured the way the pearl red topcoat adds a red highlight to every surface.
+The Brilliant White enamel looks fantastic, and the pearl red topcoat adds a red highlight to every surface.

 It’s a really interesting cross of old and new – the frame is so classically styled with decorative lugs, yet it has modern brakes and touches of carbon fibre and braided brake lines.